If you want to learn the overhead press, you’ve come to the right place!

 “The day the barbell was invented, the guy who invented it figured out a way to pick it up and shove it over his head.
 After all, it is the logical thing to do with a barbell.” – Mark Rippetoe, Starting Strength

-As powerlifting uses bench press instead of the overhead press as the test of upper body strength, and bodybuilding is based on aesthetics, many of these people stopped overhead pressing all together.
-Along with the emergence of machines in the 70s, the press dwindled in mainstream popularity.
+Powerlifting uses the bench press instead of the overhead press as the test of upper body strength, while bodybuilding is focused on aesthetics.
+This meant many people stopped overhead pressing all together!

-- The press is an overlooked compound movement.
-Looking to build strong shoulders, chest, and arms, while working the rest of your body as well?
-Look no further!
+- The press is an overlooked compound movement that builds strong shoulders, chest, and arms, while also working the rest of your body.
 The press helps improve deficiencies in your overall upper body strength, translating to improved numbers on the bench press, chin-ups, rows, and more.
 If you are plateauing on any of these, try focusing on the press for a few weeks and see how much it helps!

-- The press acts as an assistance exercise with just about any sport in which you have to transmit force from the ground through your hands.
-This can include anything from throwing baseball to pushing against an opponent in a sport like rugby or football.
+- The press acts as an assistance exercise for just about any sport in which you have to transmit force from the ground through your hands.
+This can include anything from throwing a baseball to pushing against an opponent in a sport like rugby or football.

 - Since you are standing (and not sitting or leaning against any object like in a bench press), the press helps to develop your core and stabilizer muscles in your trunk, as well as point out imbalances in your back.
 When your upper back is being supported by a bench, there is a lot of room for imbalances to be masked.
 In the press, there is nowhere for those imbalances to hide.
 Mwahaha!

-- Lastly, including press in your routine helps you develop as a well rounded athlete and helps strengthen your shoulders, rotator cuff, scapula, and upper back (amongst everything else) and will help protect you against injury.
+- Lastly, including the press in your routine helps you develop as a well-rounded nerd/athlete and helps strengthen your shoulders, rotator cuff, scapula, and upper back (amongst everything else) and will help protect you against injury.

-- The bench press (where you lay with your back on a bench – we will cover this in another article)
+#2) The Bench Press (where you lay with your back on a bench – we cover the bench press in this guide)

-- The dumbbell press (where you use dumbbells)
+#3) The Dumbbell Press (where you use dumbbells)

-- The military press (where you stand with your heels together)
+#4) The Military Press (where you stand with your heels together)

-- The arnold press (starting with the forearms supinated and ending with the forearms pronated)
+#5) The Arnold Press (starting with the forearms supinated and ending with the forearms pronated)

-- The push press (where you use some leg drive to help you get the bar overhead)
+#6) The Push Press (where you use some leg drive to help you get the bar overhead)

-- The power or push jerk (where you drop under the bar instead of pressing it up)
+#7) The Power or Push Jerk (where you drop under the bar instead of pressing it up)

-- The split jerk (where you drop under the bar and land in a lunging position, and then stand up with the bar)
+#8) The Split Jerk (where you drop under the bar and land in a lunging position, and then stand up with the bar)

 But the overhead press, ”THE PRESS,” is the original.

-Start with a squat rack and a bar.
-(Don’t be afraid to start with a lighter bar, as for a lot of beginners, the 45lb bar is too heavy – it was for me for my first few months of lifting!)
+(Don’t be afraid to start with a lighter bar.
+For a lot of beginners, the 45lb bar is too heavy – it was for my first few months of lifting!)

-Now, when we set up the goal will be to create the most efficient path for the bar as possible.
+Now, when setting up the overhead press the goal will be to create the most efficient path for the bar.
 This will allow us to apply the most force as possible, and lift the most amount of weight.

-In order to create a position that gives you the most leverage, we are going from our shoulders STRAIGHT overhead – the most efficient path is straight up in a vertical line.
+In order to create a position that gives you the most leverage, we are pressing from our shoulders STRAIGHT overhead – the most efficient path is straight up in a vertical line.

 Walk up to the bar so that you are right up against it, placing your hands just outside your shoulders.